apache/druid/docs/content/design/segments.md

 columns will have extremely sparse, and therefore highly compressible, bitmaps.
 Druid exploits this using compression algorithms that are specially suited for bitmaps, such as roaring bitmap compression.

+Numeric dimensions do not currently have any supporting index structures, so filtering operations on such dimensions require a full scan.

 ### Multi-value columns